Hi! I’m Deke!

 Since 2013, there have been five litters of puppies born at the kennel.

-The “College Mascots” Litter (Badger, Hawkeye, Cyclone, Golden Gopher, Husker)
+The “College Mascots” Litter (Badger, Hawkeye, Cyclone, Golden Gopher, Husker, Spartan) – Born 2019 and six days after the “Mexican Litter” – Pocahontas and Tok

-I’m now up to 41 dogs, 22 adults, 5 yearlings and 14 puppies.
-I’m entering my 7th season of running dogs already!
+I’m now up to 33 dogs, with a very young team.
+I’m entering my 8th season of running dogs already!
 Wow!